jackpal/SeattleSnowman/example/example.md

       "addressGroup": "SEATTLESNOWMAN_DROP",

-Database is the path to the sqlite3 database that's used to store the Seattle Snowman server state.

-      "database": "seattlesnowman.db",

 RouterAddress is the address of the router's SSH server.
 It can optionally have a :PORT if you have configured your router to listen for ssh on a nonstandard port.